 We’re happy to announce that MaxMind’s roll out of Internet Protocol version 6 (IPv6) access for our GeoIP2, Legacy GeoIP, Proxy Detection, and minFraud web service endpoints is complete.
 This update means each service is queriable at an IPv6 address in addition to existing Internet Protocol version 4 (IPv4) addresses; no API updates are required.
 Your development team will be happy to know that MaxMind is IPv6-ready as Internet users transition to IPv6.

-By supporting IPv6 access to our web services, MaxMind is making it possible for early adopters of IPv6 to access our web services without having to resort to an IPv4 connection.
+By supporting IPv6 access to our services, MaxMind is making it possible for early adopters of IPv6 to access our services without having to resort to an IPv4 connection.
 IPv4 is currently used by the vast majority of our users to access our services and used by web users to access Internet content generally.

 For details on our servers’ IPv6 address records, see the web service release notes.